 The scores from each category are added together to then give a food hygiene rating:

 Where a category score exceeds the maximum allowed for that particular rating.
 Then the rating falls to the maximum level at which that category score is allowed.
 For example, a category score of 15 in any of the three categories would result in a rating of 2.
 Even if the overall total was 15.

-Anybody who has completed our level 2 food hygiene and safety course will probably understand everything needed to get a 5 star rating.
+Anybody who has completed our level 2 food hygiene and safety course for catering will probably understand everything needed to get a 5 star rating.

 A new rating is given every time a local authority food safety officer inspects a food business.

 Local authorities plan a programme of inspections every year.
 The frequency of inspections depends on the potential risk to public health, this will include the following factors:

 Obviously higher risk businesses are inspected more often than lower risk.
 An example of a low risk business is a small retailer selling a range of prepacked foods that only need to be refrigerated.

 The time between inspections varies from six months for the highest risk businesses to two years for lower risk businesses.
 For some very low risk businesses, the interval between inspections may be longer than two years.
 There are circumstances where this schedule can vary.